mukezhz/mentoringhub/README.md

 $ make backend
 ```
 ## Run Livekit Server
-- Be in root directory [FINALPROJECT]
+- Be in root directory [MentoringHub]
 - Pull the livekit server from docker
 ```
 $ docker pull livekit/livekit-serve
 $ make livekit
 ```
 ## Run Webrtc
-- Be in root directory [FINALPROJECT]
+- Be in root directory [MentoringHub]
 - Install the npm
 ```
 $ cd webrtc